 Unreinforced polythene film of 1000 gauge is tough and adequate to withstand wind stresses if correctly fixed to structures.
-(Most of the greenhouse acreage already mentioned is covered with film of 500 gauge.
-The 50 kg. sacks used to transport fertilisers and other chemicals are usually made from 800 gauge sheeting and some farmers use cut-open plastic sacks for simple farm buildings such as calf housing.)
+(Most of the greenhouse acreage already mentioned is covered with film of 500 gauge - e.g. one-half as thick as 1000 gauge.
+The hundredweight sacks used to transport fertilizers and other chemicals are usually made from 800 gauge (0.008") sheeting and some farmers use cut-open plastic sacks for simple farm buildings such as calf housing).

-It is the cheapest flexible plastic material; for example, a roll of 1000 gauge sheeting 8 metres x 35 metres would cost the U.K. farmer about £40 - £50 in 1980.
+It is the cheapest flexible plastic material - for example, a roll of 1000 gauge sheeting 8 metres x 35 metres would cost the U.K. farmer about $\pounds40 - \pounds50$ in 1977.
 For the same sum he would obtain twice the area of 500 gauge film.
 Colours

-The two most important types are natural (clear or translucent) and black-pigmented.
+The two most important types are natural (clear or translucent) and blackpigmented.
 Black films contain about 2% of very finely divided carbon black (lamp-black).

-Sunshine Degradation or Weakening
+Sunshine degradation or weakening

-Clear plastic sheeting deteriorates fairly quickly in strong sunlight and black sheeting is best used under these conditions.
+Clear plastic sheeting deteriorates fairly quickly in strong sunlight, black sheeting is best used under these conditions.

 Well-made black polythene films are extremely resistant to sunshine degradation.

-Farm buildings covered with 1000 gauge black polythene sheeting have been in continuous use in the U.K. since the middle 1960s, with no apparent weakening of the film cover.
+Farm buildings covered with 1000 gauge black polythene sheeting have been in continuous use since the middle 1960s, with no apparent weakening of the film cover.

 All transparent plastic films are slowly weakened on continuous exposure to sunshine.
 The durability of clear films intended for use outside can be considerably increased by adding chemicals called 'ultra-violet-light absorbers' during manufacture.
-Such 'ultra-violet-light inhibited' films currently commercially available last for at least two years when continuously exposed to sunshine on greenhouse structures in the U.K. and it would be reasonable to expect at least a one-year life from them even in countries like India.
-Ultra-violet-light inhibited films often have a slight yellow or green colour which is due to the nature of the absorbing chemical used.
+Such 'ultra-violet-light inhibited' films currently commercially available last for at least two years when continuously exposed to sunshine on greenhouse structures in the U.K., and it would be reasonable to expect at least a one-year life from them even in countries like India.
+Ultra-violet-light inhibited films often have a slight yellow or green colour - this is due to the nature of the absorbing chemical used.

-Living conditions in an emergency shelter covered with white film might be more agreeable than in structures clad with clear or black film; day temperatures would certainly be more equable as emergency housing shelters clad with clear plastic film will tend to be hot when the sun shines and cold at night.
-When the temperature inside the shelter is greater than outside, moisture and condensation may form on the inner surface.
+Living conditions in an emergency shelter covered with white film might be more agreeable than in structures clad with clear or black film - day temperatures would certainly be more equable as emergency housing shelters clad with clear plastic film will tend to be hot when the sun shines and cold at night.
+When the temperature inside the shelter is greater than outside moisture and condensation may form on the inner surface.
 (If this is a great nuisance the amount of condensation forming can be reduced by using a polythene film 'carpet' on the floor of the shelter).
 This prevents the soil giving off more moisture thereby increasing the humidity.
-This situation only applies where soil moistures are high.
+This condition only applies where soil moistures are high.

-An interesting and important observation from Oxfam field operations in Bangladesh is that in locations with long sunshine periods, at high temperatures the degradation of reinforced plastic sheeting is markedly accelerated when such sheetings are directly exposed to sunlight.
-The reinforcing material whether this be metal wire, nylon or some plastic substance, causes 'hot spots' within the sheeting and these temperature differentials cause local damage - brittleness or laminating which lowers the structural strength of the sheeting material.
-Therefore it is not recommended to use reinforced plastic sheeting for roofing or similar purposes where it is directly exposed to strong sunlight.
+An interesting and important observation from our field operations in Bangladesh is that in locations with long sunshine periods, at high temperatures the degradation of reinforced plastic sheeting is markedly accelerated when such sheetings are used directly exposed to sunlight.
+The reinforcing material whether this be metal wire - nylon or some plastic or other causes 'hot spots' within the sheeting and these temperature differentials cause local damage - brittleness or laminating which lowers the structural strength of the sheeting material.
+It is therefore not recommended to use reinforced plastic sheeting for roofing or similar purposes where it is directly exposed to strong sunlight.